 Punjab is one of the most dynamic, vibrant and culturally rich states of India, where people, especially village women, design various hand-crafts to spend their time.

 The hand-made Phulkari is one of the ancient and distinct art that remains in spite of uncertainty and changing times.

-The work of making Phulkari is a bit complicated as it is done with a small needle, in which brightly colored threads are mainly red, orange, blue, green, etc. Phulkari is mainly associated with scarf which is commonly known as “Odhni”.
+The work of making Phulkari is a bit complicated as it is done with a small needle, in which brightly coloured threads are mainly red, orange, blue, green, etc. Phulkari is mainly associated with a scarf which is commonly known as "Odhni".

 The embroidery work is done on plain cotton fabric (khaddar), the threads of which are manually cut, loomed and dyed with natural dyes, which will be joined before or after embroidery to create the desired design.
-Khaddar can be of various colors, but the most popular is red (red is auspicious), and is considered as a color for youth, while white is used by mature women or widows.
+Khaddar can be of various colours, but the most popular is red (red is auspicious), and is considered a colour for youth, while white is used by mature women or widows.